Exyht/exyht/README.md

 ## Security

+You must generate a new encryption key for your laravel to secure the encryption.
+Your Laravel encryption key lies in `app/config/app.php` file.
+To change it, do not remove it.
+Just run the Laravel Artisan command from the folder where  **Exyht** App lies.

+    php artisan key:generate

 Security issue is taken seriously.
 For backend, necessary Laravel security steps've been taken.
 For user input sanitization *HtmlPurifier*, *Google caja html sanitizer*, *markdown sanitizer* are used.

 Besides You can *Block IP*, *Manage flagged comment*, etc very easily from your admin page.